Can You Have Sex With a Menstrual Cup Inserted?

-Generally the orgasm itself does not move the menstrual cup around rather activity inside of the vagina.
+Generally, just an orgasm does not move the menstrual cup around, rather an activity inside of the vagina like penetration moves it.

 A menstrual cup made for sex.

-Intimina made waves with the Ziggy Cup they released with the purpose of having blood-free period sex.
-The cup or rather disc is designed to sit high and shaped like the disposable soft cup without the waste and environmental impact of disposable materials.
+Intimina made waves with the Ziggy Cup!
+They released this reusable menstrual cup the promise of blood-free period sex.
+The cup, or rather disc, is designed to sit high and shaped like the disposable soft cup without the waste and environmental impact of disposable materials.